Javiercbr/ML_swimming/README.md

 Missing data were represented as NaNs and filled with the median of the column.
 Records made of single times (only one race at a given age) exhibit an unrealistic zero standard deviation, these values were also substituted by the variance of the columnn.

 # Models
-Three different models were used: Support Vector Regressor, Decission Tree Regressor and Gradient Boost Regressor.
+Three different models were used: Support Vector Regressor (SVR), Decission Tree Regressor (DTR) and Gradient Boost Regressor (GBR).
 Training data was used with 5-fold corss-validation with different settings for the hyperparameters.
 The best model according the mean absolute error (MAE) was chosen.

 # Predictions